 Other medical references to forms of CD, include “silent” CD, which does not present with any symptoms that normally characterizes a GI, but upon a biopsy, there will be damage to the tissues of the small intestine.
 Silent CD, may present as one of many other celiac disease related disorders.
-“Latent CD”, refers to a finding of positive blood antibody tests, but there are is minimal or no appearance of damage to the intestinal tissues upon examination.
+“Latent CD”, refers to a finding of positive blood antibody tests, but there are is minimal or no appearance of damage to the intestinal tissues upon examination (biopsy).
 It is thought that these latent cases reflect gluten sensitive individuals, or perhaps a relatively gluten free diet, albeit also having a high probability for eventual damage to the intestinal tract with any significant exposure to gluten.
-These references to GI and classifications of CD are not concrete definitions.
-They are at times used interchangeably and are used more so to categorize atypical CD.
+These references to GI and classifications of CD are at times used interchangeably.
+However, they represent distinct medical categorizations of atypical CD.

 Gluten Intolerance-Celiac Disease